 The aims of pulmonary rehabilitation are:

-- To improve your fitness: so you can do more of the things you want to do without feeling so tired and breathless; so you can complete your day to day tasks more easily
+- To improve fitness so patients can do more of the things they want to do without feeling so tired and breathless.
+As a result they can complete their day to day tasks more easily

-- To learn more about your chest condition and how to manage it.
-This is done through informal teaching sessions that will give you the chance to ask questions as well.
-The topics covered are:
+- To learn more about their chest condition and how to manage it.
+This is done through informal teaching sessions that will allow the chance to raise questions.
+The topics covered include:

 - Clearing secretions 2

 - Goal setting

 - Stress and anxiety

 The programme lasts for eight weeks.
 At the start of the programme patients receive an information booklet with a timetable to take home.
 The programme consists of two sessions per week, each session lasting about three hours.